blair3sat/old-blair3sat.github.io/mission.md

 #### Energetic Particle Detection Instrument

-We plan to indirectly measure energetic particles by detecting photon emissions from excited atoms.
+We plan to indirectly measure energetic particles by measuring photon emissions from excited atoms.
 Specifically, we plan to observe oxygen emissions in the visible spectrum with a narrowband filter and a CCD.

 Though *blair3sat* will be flying much lower than the areas with dangerous radiation levels, this passive instrument will produce data that could contribute to geomagnetic models.